benoitespinola/geocomputing/pouta/geonode/installing_geonode_2.8_dev_ubuntu.md

 pip install pygdal==
 ```

-Edit the requirements.txt with the pygdal version you found plus the following versions and add and remove as indicated here:
+Edit the requirements.txt with the pygdal version you found plus the following versions and add and remove as indicated in the `requirements.txt` file:
 ```
 vim requirements.txt
 ```

 Edit the file as follwos: